nojronatron/nojronatron.github.io/continuing-education/web-accessibility-basics.md

 - Primary heading `h1`: There can be _only one_.
 When read with a Screen Reader, a single `h1` ensures a simple, navigable web page hierarchy.
 - Tab Order: Be default, web pages will usually have a reasonable tab order (L to R, Top to Borrom) but there are exceptions.
 Test your page to verify the Tab Order makes sense.
 - Images: Use the `alt` element and provide succinct, descriptive text for what the image is when it is the subject matter of the content.
 If it is purely decorative, still include the `alt` attribute but leave it blank.

+## Special Elements and Attributes

+- `inert`: An attribute that causes an element and its descendants to become inactive and hidden from assistive technology.
+- `focusgroup`: An attribute that enables using arrow keys to set focus to an element, among a group of elements.
+- `<search>`: Semantic element to wrap a Search tool.
+- `fieldset` and `legend`: Group related elements together, enhancing accessibility.

 ## Resources